ibm-cloud-docs/Cloudant/offerings/learning-center.md

 To summarize, there are official Cloudant libraries for Java, Python, and Nodejs.
 They are thin wrappers around the Cloudant HTTP API - so it's worth understanding the underlying API to get to grips with all the parameters.

-The libraries handle two things for you, which are really useful:
+The libraries handle two things for you, which is really useful:

 Authentication - exchanging your keys for tokens, whether it be legacy authentication or IAM.
 Retry logic - the libraries can be configured to retry API calls that exceeded your provisioned capacity.
 If configured this way, they pause and re-attempt the API call multiple times with exponential back-off